khalid-hussain/shaheen/chap1.md

 "And what makes you say that there is no army behind us", said Moosa.

-Badr Bin Mughira replied, "I was informed of your arrival when you are about twenty furlongs away and I was also aware that there was no army behind you and when you were decending the mountain, I was on a tree listening to your conversation and despite that I was cautious.
+Badr bin Mughira replied, "I was informed of your arrival when you are about twenty furlongs away and I was also aware that there was no army behind you and when you were decending the mountain, I was on a tree listening to your conversation and despite that I was cautious.
 The fact is that your fifty men